zhiyong-ft/mbed-os/connectivity/netsocket/tests/TESTS/network/emac/README.md

 ## Configuring the CTP echo server

-To configure a device to be a CTP echo server, you need to enable the `echo-server` setting in the `json` file of the test environment application.
+To configure a device to be a CTP echo server, you need to flash it with the [mbed-ethernet-ctp-server](https://github.com/mbed-ce/mbed-ethernet-ctp-server) application.
 When you configure a device to be a CTP echo server, it starts to forward CTP messages automatically when it is on and continues to do so until you switch it off.

 ## Other configuration options